fkodom/clip-text-decoder/README.md

 Train an image captioner with 0.30 BLEU score in under one hour! ([0.332 BLEU with beam search](#ablation-beam-size) 🙂)

+Generates text captions for images from their CLIP embeddings.
+Includes PyTorch model code, example training script, and convenient inference classes.

 ## Example Predictions